-I love these two flours together because they make the most moist baked goods with amazing texture AND they’re undetectably gluten-free for all my GF readers!
+- Almond and oat flour: The base is my favorite combo of gluten free flours that create an amazing moist, healthier cookie.
+I get three pound bags of almond flour at Costco for $12---crazy good deal!
+I love these because they make the most soft baked goods with amazing texture AND they're undetectably gluten-free for all my GF readers!

 - Silicone baking mat: reusable and makes for the easiest clean up.
 I make roasted vegetables, cookies, and more on this!

 - Cookie sheet: because everyone needs a few.

 - Cookie scoop: for easy cookie portioning.
 I use the scoop and then roll the dough into balls so they're smooth.

 - Hand mixer: less than $20 and my go-to appliance for mixing since I don't have a stand mixer.